32 Best Things to Do in Slovenia: Local Tips + Hidden Gems (2026)

 5. Although Slovenia is relatively cheap for food, fuel, and accommodation, entries to attractions are relatively high, so be aware when budgeting.

 If you are still wondering whether you should or shouldn’t visit, I only have one word for you: GO!
 I loved Slovenia so much that I could easily see myself living there.
 Not only was it beautiful beyond words, but it was clean, safe, and friendly.
 It was straightforward to get around and an absolute joy to “get lost” in.
+If you can’t figure out how to fit all of its awesomeness into a trip, then check out my Slovenia 5 Day itinerary blog.

 If you have any questions, then please don’t hesitate to ask.
 I’d be more than happy to help in any way I can.